Protein: Beef

 Selecting your steak

-This is a simple but elegant dish so you want to select a high quality steak for this.
+This is a simple but elegant dish, so you want to select a top quality steak for this.
 We do not have easy access to Chianina cattle here in the United States, however, so we elected to use a thick cut Akaushi beef porterhouse from Upper Cut in Liberty, MO.
-Akaushi cattle are one of the 4 Japanese Wagyu breeds.
+Akaushi cattle are one of the 4 Japanese Wagyu breed of cattle.
 Above all we love the marbling and taste of this breed, and we figured it would be the perfect beef for this elegant dish.
-Feel free to use your favorite, but pick a well marbled steak.
-We recommend using at least prime grade for this Florentine Style Porterhouse.
-If you have access to dry aged beef it is also wonderful when prepared this way.
+Feel free to use your favorite but pick a well marbled cut of meat.

 What is a Porterhouse?